 Obtain Licenses and Permits

-In addition, professional licenses are required for professions from athletic trainers and auctioneers to real estate agents and veterinarians.
+In addition, professional licenses are required for professionals from athletic trainers and auctioneers to real estate agents and veterinarians.
 More information is available at the state Professional Licensing Agency.

 The Bottom Line